TranslationalBiophotonics/annotation-guide/index.md

 In the **Annotations** toolbox (the second toolbox on the right of the screen) select **New**.
 This will open the **Create annotation** prompt below.

 ![Image](images/new_annot.png)

+Each annotation actually represents a collection of annotations.
+In this way you can associate multiple annotations with the **Name** you provide.
+In this example we will create a **Benign** annotation, and then we will annotate multiple benign regions, which will be linked to that **Benign** annotation.
+This may seem confusing at first, but it will become clear with the following examples.
+First we type ~Benign~ into the **Name** field for the annotation.
+There is no need to provide additional description.
+Then select save to create an annotation collection called **Benign**.